Community Learning Series

 Move at Your Own Pace

-This isn’t a race to finish the book.
-It is perfectly fine to move faster or slower through the book than others.
+This isn’t a race to finish the books.
+It is perfectly fine to move faster or slower through the books than others.
 Keep attending the discussions and contribute from wherever you are.

 Register Today!